Nevada vs. Georgia Tech Predictions, College Basketball BetMGM Promo Codes, & Picks - December 24

 - Pick OU: Over (142.5)

-Nevada is 8-3-0 against the spread this season compared to Georgia Tech's 6-5-0 ATS record.
-A total of five out of the Wolf Pack's games this season have hit the over, and four of the Yellow Jackets' games have gone over.
-The teams score an average of 151.7 points per game, 9.2 more points than this matchup's total.
+Nevada has an 8-3-0 record against the spread so far this season compared to Georgia Tech, who is 6-5-0 ATS.
+The Wolf Pack are 5-6-0 and the Yellow Jackets are 4-7-0 in terms of going over the point total.
+The teams average 151.7 points per game, 9.2 more points than this matchup's total.

 Bet on this or any college basketball matchup at BetMGM